 THE ADVENTURES OF TINTIN

-Longtime readers of my column (a holdover from print days) will know what I think of 3-D (IT'S THE WORK OF THE DEVIL).
-My loathing for almost all 3-D films is everflowing, but because it IS Spielberg (who ranks among the truly Great Directors), I opted to go see The Adventures of Tintin in 3-D (it IS Spielberg, after all).
-So far, tragically, my views on 3-D still hold: I found nothing in the 3-D Tintin that I couldn't have enjoyed in 2-D (why people enjoy paying more to have things thrown in their face I'll never understand).
+My loathing for almost all 3-D films is ever-flowing, but because it is Spielberg, I opted to go see The Adventures of Tintin in 3-D. So far, tragically, my views on 3-D still hold: I found nothing in the 3-D Tintin that I couldn't have enjoyed in 2-D; why people enjoy paying more to have things thrown in their face I'll never understand.
 Perhaps if I had seen Tintin in 2-D, I might have enjoyed it more, but that is highly unlikely.

 Moreover, we never really got a sense that Tintin was this intrepid Belgian reporter because we never got a sense he was either intrepid or Belgian.
-He almost appears to just be wandering into the mystery without any idea of what is going on (what other 'intrepid' reporter would not be at least curious as to why all these shifty characters were after his treasure boat).
-While the character of Tintin is suppose to be Belgian (that I at least know before seeing the film), he appears to be thoroughly British in his voice (given it's Billy Elliot, that can't be helped) that one would think he was not Continental at all.
-Whether it was because the actors are British (Bell, Craig, Frost, Pegg, Serkis) I can only guess.
+He almost appears to just be wandering into the mystery without any idea of what is going on.
+What other 'intrepid' reporter would not be at least curious as to why all these shifty characters were after his treasure boat?

 Allow me a slight digression.
 In The Adventures of Tintin (formely known as The Adventures of Tintin: The Secret of the Unicorn), Captain Haddock is the direct descendant of Sir Francis Haddock, and the pirate who tried to take his ship, one Red Rackman, has a descendant of his own.
 One guess as to who said descendant could be.
 That makes me think that somewhere Red Rackman must have had a son lying around somewhere, otherwise the plot would make no sense.
 It's never a good sign when your mind starts wandering away from the main story in order to fill in unnecessary details.